jennysaggesse/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file displays a new directory in a temporary directory

 This file displays the file betty moved to the temporary folder of my first directory

+This file displays the deleting of the file betty